NFroehlich1/wary-watch-whisper/README.md

 ### Security <a name="security"></a>

-ScamShield employs a robust security architecture:
+Scam Protect employs a robust security architecture:

 * **No API Keys in Client Code** — All sensitive API keys are stored as Supabase Secrets
 * **Edge Function Proxies** — All external API calls are made via secure Supabase Edge Functions